Ruwanthalankeshwara17/dotnetcore3.1-logging_serilog/README.md

 ## Quick Started

 1. Checkout the code.
-2. Open a cmd inside the folder where you cloned the code.
+2. Open a cmd inside 'logging' folder where you cloned the code.
 3. Run 'dotnet run --project ./logging.csproj' or 'dotnet run'
-4. Open a browser and type 'https://localhost:5000'
+4. cmd will display '[07:40:48 INF] Application Starting.'
+5. Type 'https://localhost:5000/weatherforecast' in the browser.
+6. Now there will be additional logs of infomation and exception in the cmd.

 ## Getting Started